-Recent and upcoming course offerings:
+Recent course offerings:

 Ancient Mayan Hieroglyphs